 - HIST 4030 Internship in Historical Studies (Project-Based Experience - Spring semester)

 - HIST 4030 Internship in Historical Studies (Individual Experience - Summer or Fall semester)

 - 2 Related Methodological Courses (Variable)

 Methodological courses include:

 - Courses taught through the Department of History:

 - Material Culture (Spring semester)

-- Other history courses that specifically introduce students to a field of study, such as environmental history, women's history, African-American history, etc.
+- Other courses that specifically introduce students to a particular methodology, such as oral history, environmental history, women's and gender history, and race/ethnicity via African-American history, Latino/a history, etc.

 Expanding the Certificate

 Public history students should consider expanding their certificate to a Minor in History.
 The minor is 18 credit hours, which is 3 beyond the required certificate hours.